d-negatu/vibetune/README.md

 ----

-VibeTune is a dynamic web application that combines the power of music and environmental data to enhance your experiences.
-With interactive maps, tailored playlists, and real-time heatmaps, VibeTune ensures you always have the perfect vibe.
+VibeTune is a cross platform that connects people through music.

+VibeTune extends and builds upon the Spotify API to not only stream your favorite tracks, but to also connect with millions of listenrs.
+Whether you're navigating a bustling city, exploring nature, or winding down at home, find your vibe.

+VibeTune is maintained locally as an open project.
+If you're interested in shaping where vibetune is going, contact the developers.

 ## 🌟 Features